Is Nebraska's test for teacher candidates too hard and expensive? Legislature will decide

 Since that change, Nebraska students have had the most trouble with the writing test.

-For instance, at UNO in 2020-21, over 90% of students passed the math test on the first attempt and almost 93% in reading, but in writing, just over 78% passed on the first try.
+For instance, at UNO in 2020-21, more than 90% of students passed the math test on the first attempt and almost 93% in reading, but in writing, just more than 78% passed on the first try.

 Kruger said a bilingual friend of hers struggled with the writing portion, even though she passed reading and math.

-"She felt many times, when she failed the Praxis, she wanted to give up on education," she said.
+"She felt many times, when she failed the Praxis, she wanted to give up on education," Kruger said.

-According to Kruger, the friend feels that this test doesn’t determine whether someone's going to be a great educator but instead who knows basic skills better than others.
+According to Kruger, the friend feels that the test doesn’t determine whether someone's going to be a great educator but instead who knows basic skills better than others.

 Kruger said another friend, a mother of three who works three jobs, has passed the math and reading parts of the test but has been trying to pass the writing portion for more than four years.
 The friend has now taken the writing portion 10 times at a cost of $900, she said.